South Australian Country Fire Service Promotions Unit

 Facemask

 Polycarbonate high visibility visor with inner ori-nasal mask to prevent misting up.
 The mask itself is constructed from neoprene rubber or silicon and is held in place by a five point adjustable harness.
-All sets are required to be positive pressure to prevent an inflow of toxic gases if the facemask is dislodged.
+All sets are required to be positive pressure to prevent an inflow of toxic gases into the facemask.
 Masks have a supplementary air flow button to allow extra air to be pushed onto the face if the need arises.
-The demand valve is activated on a first breath system which switches the sets into positive mode.
+The demand valve is activated on a first breath system which switches the sets into positive mode when the operator puts the mask on and takes a breath.

 A cylinder